Economics (M.S.)

 The industry track’s curriculum is unlike any other Master’s program in the country.
 It is interdisciplinary, weaving together economic theory, data analytics, statistical methods, and data modeling.
 The program’s mix of doctoral-level and applied classes is also distinctive.
 Students learn economic theory and statistical methods at the doctoral level.
 They also use economic theory and data to understand a range of business decision problems.
 Innovative applied classes include Macroeconomic Consulting and Strategy Analysis: Games and Auctions.

 Few other Master’s programs in the country provide a toolkit with comparable interdisciplinary range or rigor.
 Students learn economic theory and econometrics, code in R and STATA, and learn SQL, PowerBI, and Tableau all in one year.
 Graduates are uniquely trained to help businesses understand the market context, formulate decision problems, and manage the data analysis.
-People with this training are in high demand by organizations of all stripes.
+People with this training are in high demand by organizations in all sectors.

 The program can be completed in 12 months.
 It starts with an intensive Mathematical Economics course that is taught in a concentrated manner over the first two weeks of the Fall semester.
 It is followed by two semesters of coursework.
 Some of the industry-track courses are scheduled on the 8-week term calendar.
 These term classes entail 3-credit hours and meet 3.5 hours a week.
 A capstone experience completes the degree requirements.
 Industry track students’ capstone entails a corporate consulting project in the spring, while academic track students take a comprehensive exam in microeconomic or macroeconomic theory in early summer.